ivan-shaporov/BlazorAzureBlobBrowser/README.md

     echo Authority: https://login.microsoftonline.com/$TenantId
     echo ClientId: $AppId
     ```
-1. Copy appsettings.json to appsettings.Development.json in the `wwwroot` directory and update Authority and ClientId getting the values from the output od the script above.
+1. Copy appsettings.json to appsettings.Development.json in the `wwwroot` directory and update Authority and ClientId getting the values from the output of the script above.
 1. Open Azure Portal and select your new App Registration in the Azure Active Directory > App Registrations blade.
 1. Switch to Authentication blade.
 1. Find `This app has implicit grant settings enabled.
 If you are using any of these URIs in a SPA with MSAL.js 2.0, you should migrate URIs.` and migrate the URI-s to SPA configuration.